 The Scotts Valley Police Department Reserve Officer Program was started by former Chief Pittenger in November, 1967.
-Sergeant Mike Dean, Sergeant David Ball and Officer Michael Birley all started their careers with SVPD as reserve officers.
+Sergeant Mike Dean, Sergeant David Ball, Officer Michael Birley and Officer Scott Mitchell all started their careers with SVPD as reserve officers.

 Classifications of a Reserve Officer